 If you are a curly, kinky or otherwise pretty dry hair type, I recommend doing the LOC method after every wash.
 If you are one of the aforementioned hair types, you can even do it in between washes.
-Then only use Aloe Vera, not water.
+In that case simply use Aloe Vera, not water.

 For most people, I would not recommend doing this every day though.
 The reason for this is, that having your hair constantly wet or at least moist is not a good idea.
 While it might look better at that moment, this puts a lot of stress on the hair, and can lead to hygral fatigue!